MolBIFFM/diana/README.md

     }
 ]
 ```
-The table column reporting modification sites of measurements.
-If available, measurements are sorted accordingly.
+The table column reporting modification sites of measurements, according to which they are sorted.
+If an entry contains less positions than measurements, missing sites are substituted by 0.
+If an entry contains more positions than measurements, only as many as there are measurements are

 ```json
 [